ZabutonNage/Blog/docs/posts/2019/SafeAccess.md

 ```

 ::: tip Wow!
 Did you notice that you can store a partly traversed path in a variable and continue later on?
-Of course you can pass properties wrapped in their _Safe_ context to functions, too.
+Of course you can pass those properties wrapped in their _Safe_ context to functions, too.
 You can't do that with the libraries from the previous section.
 :::

 ### Is this magic?